Story story… story! Once upon a time…time time!

 THE SELECTION PROCESS

 The Chris Ihidero’s Story Story Masterclass workshop will seek submission of creative works from, writers, producers and directors of audio-visual content in the form of short screenplays, produced films, written scripts etc. as attempted by applicants.
-An application form will be made available for download at Pinpoint Media’s website.

 The workshop is open only to those who have personally made an attempt to tell stories, however successful or otherwise those attempts may have turned out to be.